zidarsk8/ggrc-core/docs/source/frontend/overview.rst

    ``directive`` attribute, so Section has a Direct mapping to Directive.

--  **Indirect** :src:`ggrc/assets/javascripts/models/mappers/indirect-list-loader.js`:
-   An indirect mapping is the reverse of ``Direct``, but the implementation is inconsistent with the rest of the mappers.

 -  **Search** :src:`ggrc/assets/javascripts/models/mappers/search-list-loader.js`:
    A search mapping is a relationship where results are produced by a function returning a deferred.
 This mapping is f